swtv-kaist/MUSIC/README.md

 ## Compile

-Before compilation of MUSIC, clang v7.0 should be installed.
+Before compilation of MUSIC, clang v7 should be installed.

-The current version of MUSIC has only been tested to compile and run successfully on clang v7.0, Linux x86-64.
+The current version of MUSIC has only been tested to compile and run successfully on clang v7, Linux x86-64.

-After install and build clang, if necessary, you can edit llvm source and build directory specification in the following 3 lines of Makefile
+After install and build clang, if necessary, you can edit llvm build directory specification in the following line of Makefile

 ```
-LLVM_SRC_PATH := /usr/lib/llvm-7.0
-LLVM_BUILD_PATH := /usr/lib/llvmbuild-7.0
+LLVM_BUILD_PATH := /usr/lib/llvm-7
 LLVM_BIN_PATH := $(LLVM_BUILD_PATH)/bin
 ```

-LLVM_SRC_PATH & LLVM_BUILD_PATH are directories containing llvm source and build respectively.
+LLVM_BUILD_PATH are directories containing llvm build.

-LLVM_BIN_PATH is directory containing executables (ex. clang-7.0, llvm-config, ...)
+LLVM_BIN_PATH is directory containing executables (ex. clang-7, llvm-config, ...)

 In short, according to the current Makefile:

-	/usr/lib/llvm-7.0 is the directory of llvm source.

-	/usr/lib/llvmbuild-7.0 is the directory of the llvm build.
+	/usr/lib/llvm-7 is the directory of the llvm build.

-	/usr/lib/llvmbuild-7.0/bin is the directory containing bin folder with all the executables.
+	/usr/lib/llvm-7/bin is the directory containing bin folder with all the executables.

 Compile using make to produce MUSIC executable.